yugasun/site/content/developers/guides/dynamodb.md

 - Nice integration with Lambda
 - Highly scaleable

-While Dynamo is an amazing service that provides tons of value, there are a few things you should be aware of.
+While DynamoDB can provide tons of value, there are a couple things you should be aware of.

 Because it’s a proprietary AWS service, it can lead to data lock-in, which is a particularly sticky form of vendor lock-in.
-Another thing to be aware of is that while DynamoDB often scales very nicely, with very large data-sets that scaling can become very difficult and expensive.
-Global Tables, a new feature to DynamoDB, makes globally scaling DynamoDB much easier and more affordable.
+While DynamoDB often scales very nicely, that scaling can become difficult and expensive with very large datasets.
+On the plus side, DynamoDB Global Tables should make globally scaling DynamoDB much easier and more affordable.

 ## Disadvantages
-- Vendor lockin
+- Vendor lock-in
 - Can be expensive to operate at large scale

 ## DynamoDB Pricing
 AWS prices Dynamo based on a combination of provsioned throughput (both read and write) and the amount of indexed data storage.
 They also offer a generous free tier to get you up and going.
 For full details on pricing, checkout the [DynamoDB](https://aws.amazon.com/dynamodb/pricing/) pricing page.

-## DynamoDB Vs.
+## DyanamoDB vs MongoDB, Cassandra, BigTable
 | DBaaS     | Description                                                    | Typing | Data Model                      | Secondary Indexes | Triggers | Open Source |
 |-----------|----------------------------------------------------------------|--------|---------------------------------|-------------------|----------|-------------|
 | DynamoDB  | Hosted, auto-scaling database service by AWS                   | Yes    | Document Store, Key Value Store | Yes               | Yes      | No          |